 The Windstar-to-Populus transmission project consists of three key sub-segments:

-The Energy Gateway West Subsegment D.1 project consists of a new 230 kV line and a rebuild of an existing 230 kV line between the Shirley Basin substation in southeastern Wyoming to the Windstar substation near Glenrock, Wyoming.
-Both transmission lines are currently under construction and scheduled to come online by the end of 2024.
+The Energy Gateway West Subsegment D.1 project consists of a new 230 kV line and a rebuild of an existing 230 kV line between the Shirley Basin Substation in southeastern Wyoming to the Windstar Substation near Glenrock, Wyoming.
+The project was completed in November 2024.

 The Gateway West Segment E project would enable PacifiCorp to more efficiently dispatch system resources, improve performance of the transmission system (i.e., reduce line losses), improve reliability, and enable access to a diverse range of new resource alternatives over the long term.